-- Participate in facilitated discussions about PSE's electric energy and gas resource planning, programs, and investments. - Contribute their technical expertise to enable PSE to effectively meet its legally mandated obligations under WAC 480-100-625, WAC 480-90-238, and RCW 19.405. - Recommend best practices and share technological or scientific advances in electric and natural gas energy. - Be available to attend RPAG meetings during the full two-year IRP cycle or assign their alternate. - Consenting to live-streaming and recording their meetings on YouTube.
+- Participate in facilitated discussions about PSE's electric energy and gas resource planning, programs, and investments. - Contribute their technical expertise to support PSE's resource planning efforts. [to enable PSE to effectively meet its legally mandated obligations under WAC 480 100 625, WAC 480 90 238, and RCW 19.405]. - Recommend best practices and share technological or scientific advances in electric and natural gas energy. - Be mindful of limited meeting time and be open to connecting with other RPAG members outside of scheduled RPAG meetings for further dialogue and to resolve issues when needed.

+- Be available to attend RPAG meetings during the full two-year IRP cycle, or assign [their] an alternate. - Consent to live streaming and recording of their meetings on YouTube.